Robert MacIntyre up to the test and holds 4-shot lead over Scheffler in BMW Championship

-MacIntyre, the lefty from Scotland, got out of several jams, none bigger than the short fifth hole when he drove over a hazard line into the bushes.
-He decided to hack out, and it shot some 70 feet away for a putt straight down a series of ridges.

-He two-putted for par, making an 8-footer, one example of his grit before a large gallery that favored British Open champion Scheffler.
+And he knows what to expect Sunday, another date in the final group with Scheffler, who had an efficient 67 to trim a shot off the five-shot deficit he faced at the start.

+It was obvious who the big crowd wanted, and MacIntyre heard one fan from a hospitality suite behind the 14th green and had enough.

-MacIntyre holed an 8-foot putt on the 14th, then turned toward a hospitality area and placed his index finger to his mouth, shushing whoever got under his Scottish skin.
+He holed an 8-foot par putt right after Scheffler made birdie, looked back at the crowd as he lightly pumped his fist and put his index finger to his lips to shush whoever got under his Scottish skin.

+“I totally expected to be in this situation today when I’m in this position.
+It’s going to be the exact same tomorrow,” MacIntyre said.
+“I'll give back as good as I get.
+Look, I thought I played great.
+There was obviously a couple of shouts.
+But there's plenty of security.”

-He was at 16-under 194, and gets one more day with golf's best.
-Scheffler finally ended a streak of 37 holes without a bogey and efficiently put together a 67.
+He was at 16-under 194.
+Scheffler finally ended a streak of 37 holes without a bogey and felt his iron game was slightly off, but otherwise had no complaints.

+“I started the day five behind.
+The tournament was only halfway over.
+So there’s a lot of golf,” Scheffler said.
+“Bob has got a four-shot lead going into tomorrow and it’s up to me.
+He’s playing some great golf, and it’s up to me to go out there and chase him down.”

 Ludvig Aberg entered the mix.
 The Swedish star appears to be emerging from a summer slumber and shot 68 that left him alone in third.
 He was still six shots behind MacIntyre.